elsonpulikkan96/git-basics/README.md

 eg: https://github.com/elsonpulikkan96/git-basics

-Afterwards, clone this repository you created on your GitHub account to local machine.
+Afterwards, clone this repository you created on your GitHub account to your local machine.

 git clone https://github.com/elsonpulikkan96/git-basics